 F. americana ‘Autumn Purple’ is a male selection that has started to be used in Palo Alto since the early 2000s.
 More golden with gentle, peachy orange-rose sections – with some russet highlights here and there – than purple, it is our earliest fall color, lighting up in October and going mostly bare by Halloween.

 An impressive planting on campus is in the sunken garden at the old Terman Center location, behind Thornton Center.
 A couple of dozen flank the pathway down to the fountains from Thornton.
-For some reason, the grouping on the right are twice the height and trunk width than the grouping on the left.
+For some reason, the grouping on the right (as you descend the stairs) are twice the height and trunk width than the grouping on the left.
 Surely they get the same surrounding lawn irrigation; perhaps the batches of soils used on each side differ enough.
 Note the distinct graft line at the base.

 Name derivation: Fraxinus – classical Latin name for ash; americana – American.

 About this Entry: The first paragraph of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
-The section on Autumn Purple was added Oct 2017 (SP).
+The section on Autumn Purple was added Oct 2017 by Sairus Patel.